nsbgn/thumbledore/README.md

 so that you can control it with one hand.
 It contains directional keys, `home`/`end`, and `pageup`/`pagedown`.

-The remaining keys on the left side are for opening a `ter`minal, `clo`sing a window, opening the `men`u, shifting the virtual `des`ktop, changing the window `lay`out.
+The remaining keys on the left side are for `clo`sing a window, opening the `men`u, shifting the virtual `des`ktop, changing the window `lay`out.

-The right side acts as if they were pressed with a `super` modifier.
+The remaining keys act as if they were pressed with a `meta` modifier.
 This is convenient as the one key for all non-application-specific shortcuts that you might want to set.

-You can still reach the rest of the `super`-enhanced keys by combining or prepending it with `space`.
-For example, `meta/esc`+`space`+`f` will yield `super+f`, not `pagedown`.
+Tapping `space` in this layer exposes the remaining keys that you might want to send with a `meta` modifier.
+For example, although pressing `nav+f` would generate `pgdn`, you can instead get to `meta+pgdn` via `nav+space+f`.
+Finally, pressing `nav+space` and *then* `f` will send `meta+f`.

 #### ✲ Function / ⌘ Meta

-Finally, the function layer can be reached by holding the `meta/esc` and `symbol` keys simultaneously.
+Finally, the function layer can be reached by holding the `nav` and `sym` keys simultaneously.
 This layer contains the F keys, media controls, screen brightness, as well as toggles for wireless, touchpad, keyboard layout, headphones...

      📶  ⏮   🔊  ⏭   ◼  🔆     sclk f7  f8  f9 f12 srq
      🖰   ⏪  🔉  ⏩  ⏯  🔅     prsc f4  f5  f6 f11 ins
-     ᛒᚼ  🎙️   🔇  🎧 ♫  ⌨     paus f1  f2  f3 f10 del
+     ᛒᚼ  🎙️   🔇  🎧  ⏺  ⌨     paus f1  f2  f3 f10 del

-Just like in the navigation layer, you can reach underlying `super` keys by combining with space.
-For example, `meta/esc`+`symbol`+`space`+`j` will yield `super+4`, not `f4`.

-## Power keys

-Your eight fingers maneuver the symbol keys, while your thumbs handle power keys.
-These are:

-1. On the left-hand side, from left to right:
-    1.  `meta/esc`.
-The `meta` key is useful for binding actions in your window manager, and it is also used to get to the arrow keys.
-It gets an additional function when you *tap* rather than hold it: it triggers `escape`, useful for modal applications like `vim`.
-    2.  `space`.
-When held along `meta`, it exposes the `meta`-modified keys that were hidden under the navigational cluster.
-    3.  `ctrl/enter`.
-Tapping gets you `enter`, the logical counterpart to `escape`.
-You can still get repeating enters by double tapping and holding.
-2. On the right hand, from right to left:
-    1.  `shift`.
-This is a one-shot key: when you tap it, it will be activated for the following keypress.
-In conjunction with `meta` or `ctrl`, you get `M-F1` or `C-F1`, for additional bindings.
-    2.  `symbol`.
-Also a one-shot key, and additional variants are `M-F2`/`C-F2`.
-    3.  `alt`.
-Tapping it generates the `compose` key, allowing you to type special characters by typing intuitive keys in succession (e.g. `symbol symbol ' e` becomes `é`).
-Additional variants are `M-F2`/`C-F2`.

-On a standard laptop keyboard, your thumbs hover over `alt_l`, `space` and `alt_r`, so it makes sense, for easy access, to turn `alt_l` into `meta/esc` and `alt_r` into the `symbol` key.
-The `shift` and `control` keys can stay where they are.
-Since there is a dedicated `enter`, your `alt` can be tucked away in the bottom left corner where the `super` key was, next to `ctrl`.

 ## Usage